solsteace/solsteace/README.md

 ### About Me
 + I mainly use Neovim as my text editor
-+ I love looking digital artworks
++ I love digital artworks
 + I love coding puzzles!
 Fun and challenge in a single package!

 ### Interests